 BLACKBOARD LOGIN INFORMATION

-Your username is your first initial, middle initial, and last name followed by the last two digits of your student ID number (This number is not your SSN).
-So, if your name is John B. Doe and your student ID is 112233445, your username will be jbdoe45 (all lower case - no spaces).
+Your username is your full email address.
+So, if your name is John B. Doe and your student ID is 0012345, your username will be firstname.lastname@example.org (all lower case).

 Monday - Friday